Academic Policies and Procedures

 Academic Advising Program

 Students in the College are supported by advising that embraces the freedom of the liberal arts, Georgetown’s Jesuit and Catholic tradition, and each student’s distinctive interests, needs, and strengths.
 Cura personalis, care for individuals as individuals who are distinct, complex, full, and forming, is the central inspiration for College advising.
 Students enter the College with intellectual interests and goals, and with a vast array of curricular choices and possibilities.
-Advisors form relationships with students to introduce them to this array, to listen, learn, interrupt, inform, and accompany them through their decisions and development.
+Advisors form relationships with students to introduce them to this array, and to listen to, learn from, interrupt, inform, and accompany them through their decisions and development.

 Faculty advisors, working in tandem with the advising deans, are essential mentors and partners in students’ chosen areas of study.
 They advise their students on proper sequencing of courses required for their majors, discuss students’ proposed course selections during registration periods, facilitate research opportunities, and offer professional and, where appropriate, career insights for students as they advance.
 Faculty advising is a hallmark of Georgetown’s intellectual community, where teaching and learning are at once personal and communal.

 Most students enter the College “undeclared”, and begin a process of exploration and discernment with the help of the assigned advising deans.
 In general, majors are declared during the sophomore year, and at the point of the declaration the faculty advisor is chosen.
-By contrast, students majoring in language, science, math, and linguistics begin their Georgetown career with those majors declared and faculty advisors assigned.
+By contrast, students majoring in a language, science, mathematics, or computer science program may begin their Georgetown career with those majors declared and faculty advisors assigned.
 Transfer students enter with majors and faculty advisors assigned as well, across all disciplines.

 All students, declared and undeclared, are encouraged to continue their exploration, consult with their advisors, and respond to changes in their interests and plans.